Jack Scannell, the man who coined Eroom’s law, on the end of an era in drug R&D, the frontier of drug discovery, and COVID-19.

 When Scannell worked as an investment analyst, he used to ask the top executives at major pharma firms to explain why the productivity of drug R&D kept falling for so long, when the science and technology inputs were getting cheaper and more efficient all the time.
 Generally, he’d get the same kind of answer: the industry had run out of “low-hanging fruit.”

-In the course of his own later investigations, Scannell began to focus on a serious technical problem called “model validity,” which he found was holding back progress in the science of drug discovery.
-And while everyone can acknowledge that there’s a host of issues to fix with the drug industry, we agree with Scannell that starting with the science could prove decisive in the heroic effort needed to restart general progress in the field.
+In the course of his own later investigations, Scannell began to focus on a technical problem in drug R&D called “model validity,” which he believed to be holding back progress in the science of drug discovery.
+And while everyone can acknowledge that there’s a host of issues to fix with the drug industry, we agree with Scannell that starting with the science may be a decisive first step in the heroic effort needed to restart general progress in the field.

-So, we sit down with Jack Scannell to discuss the beginning and end of Eroom’s law, the technical frontier of drug discovery, and whether drug R&D can help win the fight against COVID-19 and prevent future pandemics.
+So, we sit down with Jack Scannell to discuss the beginning and end of Eroom’s law, the technical frontier of drug discovery, and whether drug R&D can help win the fight against COVID-19 and prevent such global catastrophies in the future.

 A fair question to ask is: What constitutes a technology field?
-Taking for a start a very simple definition of technology as doing more with less, we believe that any field where some R&D effort gets undertaken to improve productivity counts as a technology area.
-By this definition, it’s not surprising to find that Education for example, which accounts for over 5 percent of U.S. GDP spending at this point, would hardly qualify as a technology field since so little of that spending goes to R&D efforts to raise its productivity.↩︎
+Taking for a start a very simple definition of technology as doing more with less, we believe that any field where serious R&D efforts are made to raise overall productivity should count as a technological field.
+By this definition, it’s not surprising to find that an area like Education for example, which accounts for over 5 percent of U.S. GDP spending at this point, would hardly qualify as a technologically advancing field since so little of that spending goes to R&D efforts to raise its productivity. ↩︎

-Between 1998–2018, overall U.S. inflation was 56 percent, while the cost of medical care services rose by about 120 percent, and hospital services by close to 210 percent. — Chart of the day…or century?, American Enterprise Institute, 2019 Learn more↩︎
+Between 1998–2018, reported inflation in the U.S. was 56 percent, while the cost of medical care services rose by about 120 percent, and hospital services by nearly 210 percent. — Chart of the day…or century?, American Enterprise Institute, 2019 Learn more↩︎

-Your 2012 paper perfectly captured the decline that affected drug R&D productivity over the previous six decades.
+Your 2012 paper diagnosed the decline in drug R&D productivity over the preceding six decades.
 What moved you to write it?
 And how did you land on the term Eroom’s law?

 Many people bemoaned the R&D productivity problem before, but not enough people had drawn attention to the contrast between input and output efficiency.
 I thought it was an important public policy problem, and it seemed to attract less attention than it deserved.